 Brief

-I worked on this project as a level designer daily, over part-time hours for around eight weeks.
+I worked on this project as a quest and level designer over part-time hours for around eight weeks.
 My task was to design a quest, dialogue and a new level for Samsara.
-My primary goal was to design and build that level as a blockout in Unreal Engine 5, a tool that was completely new to me.
+My primary goal was to design and build that level as a blockout in Unreal Engine 5, which was completely new to me.
 I completed both the quest and level design tasks successfully and presented the final results of my work as a pitch to the development team after playtesting and iteration.
+I was later hired on a short-term contract by the studio to complete this level to external demo quality for their game.
+This included quest and dialogue implementation in-engine.

 View Level